EddJesus/EddJesus/README.md

 ## Hello, my name is Eduardo.
 Nice to see you here
 ### 🔭 Working with the stack React, NodeJs, Typescript for 5 years and AWS for 4 year.
-Most recently working with .NET Core for 2 years
+Most recently working with .NET Core for 3 years
-### Currently building micro-saas
+### Currently building a SaaS
-### Currently learning ML/AI and advanced math
+### Currently learning DDD and Advanced Math

 <div>
   <a href="https://github.com/EddJesus">